Financial Aid Academic Progress Policy

 - Athletic, Music, Art, Theater, or other talent scholarships

 - Westmont College Interest-free Loan

 - All other institutional gift aid, regardless of the source/department originating the award

 Students may receive Westmont aid and Cal Grants for a maximum of eight semesters or until the student receives their first B.A. degree, whichever comes first.
 Transfer students receive aid for a prorated period of time based on the number of units transferred at the time of admission to Westmont.
 For example, a student who transfers to Westmont from another college or university with 32 semester units of coursework will be considered to be a first-semester sophomore and will be eligible for six semesters of Westmont-funded aid.
 Cal Grant will be available based on the number of semesters used at other institutions.
 Westmont-funded grant aid and some forms of federal aid are not available to students pursuing a second B.A. and /or B.S. degree.

 Federal law limits the time needed to complete an undergraduate degree to 150% of the published length of the program.
 This means that for students pursuing a bachelor's degree, federal aid is limited to six years (12 semesters); students in the teaching credential program are eligible for up to three semesters of federal aid.
 A student becomes ineligible for federal aid if and when it becomes mathematically impossible for him to complete his program within 150% of its length.

 This information is subject to change.
-Please contact the Office of Financial Aid with any questions.
+Please contact Student Financial Services with any questions.